sailfish-containers/lxc-templates-desktop/README.md

 # lxc-templates-desktop

-*LXC templates adapted to SailfshOS*

-This package includes:
- - **lxc-templates** currently "lxc-templates" package shipped from jolla seems broke due to the lack of wget and an old tar version that makes official LXC templates unusable on SailfishOS, "lxc-templates-desktop" aim to ship LXC containers adapted to work on SailfishOS
+Currently templates included in jolla's "lxc-templates" package seems unusable due to the lack of "wget" package, used by lxc-download to fetch data from repositories, and an uncompatible "tar" version, used to uncompress downloaded rootfs and template's metadata. lxc-templates-desktop aim to bring LXC templates adapted to circumvent these SailfishOS's limitations.
- - **guest scripts** bash scripts meant to start desktop sessions inside containers

 ## build (require rpmbuild)
 ```